An individual facing prison is much more than their greatest mistake.

 -

-A passage in Bryan Stevenson’s acclaimed book “Just Mercy” brings to light that there are more than three times more seriously mentally ill patients in jails or prison than in hospitals.
+A passage in Bryan Stevenson’s book “Just Mercy” brings to light that there are more than 3x more seriously mentally ill patients in jails or prison than in hospitals.

 -